ork-labs/ork/docs/ROADMAP.md

 **Objective:** Implement the universal `http:request` module.
 This is the single most important module for external system integration.

 **Rationale:** The vast majority of modern automation involves interacting with REST APIs.
-A powerful, convenient, and robust `http:request` module is the gateway to integrating GXO with virtually any other platform or service.
+A powerful, convenient, and robust `http:request` module is the gateway to integrating ORK with virtually any other platform or service.
 This module is built upon the Layer 2/3 primitives conceptually but is implemented using Go's mature `net/http` library for performance and feature completeness, abstracting away the raw socket handling for the user.

 **Impacted Files & Detailed Changes:**